Based at the Medical College of Wisconsin, the Center for AIDS Intervention Research (CAIR) is a multidisciplinary HIV prevention research center.

-December 24-25, 2014: The Center will be closed in observance of the Christmas holiday.
+May 25: The Center will be closed in observance of Memorial Day.

 Dec.
 18 - The AIDS Resource Center of Wisconsin (ARCW), based in Milwaukee, and the AIDS Network in Madison announced that they will merge, effective February 1, 2015.
 Milwaukee Journal Sentinel and Wisconsin State Journal